This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

 Impact of Global Outbreaks on the UK

 International measles trends have a direct impact on the UK’s outbreak situation.
-The World Health Organisation reported a nearly 50-fold increase in measles cases across its 40 European Region member states, rising from fewer than 1,000 cases in 2022 to 42,200 cases in 2023.
+The World Health Organisation reported a nearly 50-fold increase in measles cases across its 40 European Region member states, rising from fewer than 1,000 cases in 2022 to 42,200 cases in 2023, with the resurgence continuing in subsequent years.
+The United States reported over 1,267 confirmed measles cases and 3 deaths in 2025 alone.

 This global context increases your child’s risk through international travel and migration patterns.
-England lost their measles-free status in 2019 due to endemic measles transmission, highlighting the ongoing vulnerability to both domestic and imported cases.
+England lost its measles-free status in 2019 due to endemic measles transmission, highlighting the ongoing vulnerability to both domestic spread and imported cases.

 Consequences of Not Being Immunised